 -

-Unique access and exploration of the Oxyrhynchus Papyri Collection, one of the largest collections of preserved ancient papyri in the world.
-The unique nature of the collection, including poetry and literature, private diaries and letters, and public documents, gives a groundbreaking insight into how people lived, loved and worked in ancient times.
+Unique access to and investigation of the Oxyrhynchus Papyri Collection, one of the largest collections of preserved ancient papyri in the world.
+The distinctive nature of the collection, including poetry and literature, private diaries and letters, and public documents, offers a groundbreaking insight into how people lived, loved, and worked in ancient times

 -

-Two films retracing the steps of poets Coleridge and Wordsworth through the Quantock Hills in Somerset, exploring the landscape that moved them to write The Lyrical Ballads (1798), one of the most influential set of poems in the English history of language.
-Contemporary poet Polly Atkin and literary experts Fiona Stafford and Jonathan Bate consider the lasting legacy of the poems and their significance for the 21st century.
+Two films retracing the steps of poets Coleridge and Wordsworth through the Quantock Hills in Somerset, delving into the landscape that inspired them to write The Lyrical Ballads (1798), one of the most influential sets of poems in the history of the English language.
+Contemporary poet Polly Atkin and literary experts Fiona Stafford and Jonathan Bate reflect on the lasting legacy of the poems and their relevance to the 21st century.

 -

 A series of films about different aspects of education in primary schools across the United Kingdom.
-Hearing from class teachers, head teachers, pupils, teaching assistants and parents, these films explore a wide range of topics including creativity, environment, SEN, pupil voice and health/well-being.
+Hearing from class teachers, head teachers, pupils, teaching assistants, and parents, these films examine a wide range of topics including creativity, environment, SEN, pupil voice, and health/well-being.

 -